-The university will complete the automatic enrollment process in late September 2017 to enroll all mandated students who do not have an approved waiver request for the summer-only coverage period or who did not already complete the Enrollment form.
+The university will complete the automatic enrollment process in late February 2018 to enroll all mandated students who do not have an approved waiver request for the spring/summer coverage period or who did not already complete the Enrollment form.
 This process cannot occur until the waiver period closes and all waivers are processed.
 If you need to access your insurance prior to this occurring, you need to complete the Enrollment form and activate your coverage yourself!

 Insurance ID cards are available electronically approximately 48-72 business hours after a student completes the Enrollment form.
 Students can access their insurance ID card electronically 24 hours a day through their United Healthcare My Account.
 Create or log into your United Healthcare My Account at www.uhcsr.com/univofga.
 United Healthcare will not mail insurance cards unless a student requests one to be mailed through his/her My Account.